 - Place the thumb on the tendon and massage backwards and forwards across the tendon, moving up and down to cover the whole length of the tendon.

-- In the early stages massage should be very light and for durations of a minute or two.
-As rehabilitation progresses treatment durations and intensities can be increased.
+- In the early stages massage should be very light and for duration of a minute or two.
+As rehabilitation progresses treatment duration and intensities can be increased.

 - Apply ice to the tendon following treatment.